bbauska/dom/README.md

     src="./images/image006.png?raw=true"
     loading="lazy"
     style="width:40%;"
-    title=""
+    title="DOM selector in JavaScript"
-    alt="." />
+    alt="DOM selector in JavaScript." />
 </a>
 </p>
 <!-- image006.png -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="D03-03">03.
 Using <b><mark>getElementsByTagName</mark></b></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>This method selects elements based on their tag name.
-It returns a collection of elements with the
+It returns a collection of elements
-specified tag name.</p>
+with the specified tag name.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Syntax:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->